arantes555/electron-fetch/README.md

 A light-weight module that brings `window.fetch` to Electron's background process.
 Forked from [`node-fetch`](https://github.com/bitinn/node-fetch).

-⚠❗️ WARNING: For now, a lot of things are broken on electron7.
-You can follow the github issues at https://github.com/electron/electron/labels/component%2Fnet

 ## Motivation

 Instead of implementing `XMLHttpRequest` over Electron's `net` module to run browser-specific [Fetch polyfill](https://github.com/github/fetch), why not go from native `net.request` to `fetch` API directly?
 Hence `electron-fetch`, minimal code for a `window.fetch` compatible API on Electron's background runtime.